-Late last week, Johnny Hunt, former Senior Vice President of Evangelism and Leadership at the Southern Baptist Convention’s (SBC) North American Mission Board (NAMB), addressed First Baptist Woodstock Church (FBW) regarding the Guidepost Solutions report, which alleged he sexually abused a pastor’s wife in 2010.
+Late last week, Johnny Hunt, former Senior Vice President of Evangelism and Leadership at the Southern Baptist Convention’s (SBC) North American Mission Board (NAMB), addressed First Baptist Church Woodstock (FBCW) regarding the Guidepost Solutions report, which alleged he sexually abused a pastor’s wife in 2010.

-The SBC’s former president told FBW that those prayers have been a “lifeline that have touched us really deeply.”
+The SBC’s former president told FBCW that those prayers have been a “lifeline that have touched us really deeply.”